What does it take to simplify your life?

 Ol’ Benny Franklin really was on to something with his “early to bed, early to rise” statement.
 Get up, seize the day, and make the life you want happen!

-Here’s to a happier, more simple and stress free life in 2017! – Jim and Mary
+Here’s to a happier, more simple and stress free life! – Jim and Mary

 To receive our Recipes, DIY and Gardening articles each week, sign up to follow the blog via email in the right hand column above, “Like” us on Facebook, or follow us on Twitter.
 You can also check out our new book, Growing Simple, now available on Amazon.com.